 Submit an application if you are a researcher from abroad with above average qualifications, completed your doctorate less than twelve years ago, already have your own research profile and are working at least at the level of Assistant Professor or Junior Research Group Leader or have a record of several years of independent academic work.
-A Humboldt Research Fellowship for experienced researchers allows you to carry out a long-term research project (6-18 months).
-Applicants choose their own topic of research and their academic host in Germany.
+A Humboldt Research Fellowship for experienced researchers allows you to carry out long-term research (6-18 months) in Germany.
+Applicants choose their own topic of research and their academic host.
 The fellowship is flexible and can be divided up into as many as three stays within three years.

 Scientists and scholars of all nationalities and disciplines may apply to the Alexander von Humboldt Foundation directly at any time.
 The Humboldt Foundation grants approximately 500 Humboldt Research Fellowships for postdoctoral researchers and experienced researchers annually.
 Short-term study visits, participation in congresses and training courses cannot be financed.

 To apply, please only use the application form which can be downloaded here.

 Academics from developing and emerging countries may be eligible to apply for a Georg Forster Fellowship (HERMES).

 - Doctorate or comparable academic degree (Ph.D., C.Sc. or equivalent), completed less than twelve years prior to the date of application.
 If it is not possible or customary to take a doctorate in the candidate's subject or country, applications may be submitted up to twelve years after commencing publication activity;

 - The candidate's own research profile documented by a comprehensive list of academic publications reviewed according to international standards and printed in journals and/or by publishing houses;

 - Confirmation that research facilities are available and mentoring agreement and a detailed expert's report by an academic host at a research institution in Germany; details of the research outline including information on the intended duration of the fellowship must be agreed with the intended host before applying;

 - Three expert reviews from important collaborative partners and/or academics from the candidate's own institute and, if possible, from abroad;